afurculita/VehicleRoutingProblem/README.md

         20 end
         21 return sBest

-To find the best configuration for the ACS parameters, we've used iRace, a R library described in the following paper: https://cran.r-project.org/web/packages/irace/vignettes/irace-package.pdf.
-The scenario used for iRace to find the best configuration can be found here: https://github.com/afurculita/VehicleRoutingProblem/tree/master/tuning/tabu.
+To find the best configuration for the Tabu parameters, irace has been used. irace is a R library described in the following paper: https://cran.r-project.org/web/packages/irace/vignettes/irace-package.pdf.
+The scenario used for irace to find the best configuration can be found here: https://github.com/afurculita/VehicleRoutingProblem/tree/master/tuning/tabu.
-The best configuration obtained with iRace is:
+The best configuration obtained is:

 | tabu  | iterations |
 | ----- | ----  |